Ecryptic-exe/Poopenguin/README.md

 ---

-Note from author: I code this just for fun.
-Originally used for Chunithm Team Rebellion (aka Byakuya Onlyfans) Discord server.
-Stay tuned for more features coming soon!
+Note from author: Code for Fun.